Paul Ehrenfest Best Paper Award for Quantum Foundations

 The award was named after Paul Ehrenfest (1880 – 1933), one of the trailblazers of quantum mechanics.
 The Austrian-Dutch theoretical physicist is perhaps best known for his theory of phase transition and the Ehrenfest theorem.
 His scientific body of work encompasses a wide range of areas, from statistical mechanics and the kinetic theory of matter to quantum theory, but also gravitation theory, electron theory, theory of light and magnetism.
 Paul Ehrenfest had the unique gift to contribute to the fundamental debate while drawing attention to critical aspects that had till then remained unnoticed.
 He was a close friend of Albert Einstein, who praised him for his passionate engagement for the development and future of his students.
 His lectures, were presented in an entertaining mix of Dutch, English and Vienna dialect, were considered brilliant.
 An empathic and deeply sensitive person, having repeatedly suffered from depressive episodes, he took his own life in 1933.
 In his farewell letter, he wrote that he had reached the limits of his scientific capability.

-- The “Paul Ehrenfest Best Paper Award for Quantum Foundations” (hereafter “Ehrenfest Award”) is conferred annually, for the most significant publication in the foundations of quantum mechanics published in the previous calendar year, starting with the award for 2015.
+- The “Paul Ehrenfest Best Paper Award for Quantum Foundations” (hereafter “Ehrenfest Award”) is conferred annually, for the most significant publication in the foundations of quantum mechanics published in the five calendar years prior to the prize call.
 Both theoretical and experimental publications are eligible.

 - While the Ehrenfest Award is managed by the Institute for Quantum Optics and Quantum Information in Vienna (IQOQI-Vienna) of the Austrian Academy of Sciences, the selection of awardee publications will be carried out by a five-member selection committee according to good practice.
 Recognized international scientists from the area of the foundations of quantum mechanics will be invited to serve on the committee.
 The maximum term of service will be 2 years (2 award cycles), with 2-3 committee members to be exchanged every year.
 One member will be chosen from the ranks of IQOQI- Vienna.
 IQOQI-Vienna will also provide the Ehrenfest Award secretary.